dwarvesf/playground/go/slice-and-array-in-golang.md

 ---
 tags:
   - go
-title: Slice And Array In Golang
+title: 'Slice And Array In Golang'
 date: 2018-03-13
 description: null
 ---

 ### Array

-**TL;DR:**
-The different between array in Go and C:
+**TL;DR:** The different between array in Go and C:

-* Arrays are values.
+- Arrays are values.
 Assigning one array to another copies all the elements.
-* In particular, if you pass an array to a function, it will receive a copy of the array, not a pointer to it.
+- In particular, if you pass an array to a function, it will receive a copy of the array, not a pointer to it.
-* The size of an array is part of its type.
+- The size of an array is part of its type.
 The types [4]int and [5]int are distinct.

 In Go language, the terminology `Array` has a bit different from another language like C, JS, ...
 In Go, the `array has a fixed length and type `Take a look of array implementation in Go.